ROBERT SIEGEL, Host:

 KASTE: You get used to high-caliber gunfire here, though most of the shots these days are into the air, during daily anti-Gadhafi rallies that tie up afternoon traffic.

-Mr. AHMED BANY (Spokesman, Free Libya Forces): What we have now is weapons for defense, for resistance only.
+AHMED BANY: What we have now is weapons for defense, for resistance only.

 KASTE: Bany was a pilot in Gadhafi's air force.
 Now he's the spokesman for what the rebels call the Free Libya Forces.
 He says rebels need better equipment, especially anti-tank weapons.
 Friendly countries have been generous with certain kinds of supplies.